Aviator Game by Spribe: Review, Rules, Strategies and Free Demo

 ⚙️ In-Game Features Auto-bet, auto cash out, live statistics, dual betting

-🏆 Maximum Payout x10,000
+🏆 Maximum Multiplier x10,000

-📱 Platform Compatibility Yes (desktop, tablet, smartphone)
+📱 Platform Compatibility Desktop, tablet, smartphone

-💻 Game Technology HTML5, JavaScript
+💻 Technology HTML5, JavaScript

-🎲 Demo Mode Yes
+🎲 Demo Mode Yes (no registration required)

 🎁 Free Bets Yes